 Let’s start with the obvious question:

-Why would you want to book a hotel in a tiny central California town flanked by towering mountains and hostile desert?
+Why would you want to book a hotel in a tiny central California town flanked by towering mountains and a hostile desert?

 Well, the answer lies precisely within those formidable landscapes.